On the Expressive Power of Deep Neural Networks: Proofs and additional results from Section

 In fact, after random initialization, sweeping the first layer weights is statistically very similar to sweeping the input along a trajectory $x(t)$.
 In particular, letting $W'$ denote the first layer weights, for a particular input $x_0$, $x_0 W'$ is a vector, each coordinate is iid, $\sim \mathcal{N}(0, ||x_0||^2 \sigma_w^2)$.
 Extending this observation, we see that (providing norms are chosen appropriately), $x_0 W' \cos(t) + x_1 W' \sin(t)$ (fixed $x_0, x_1, W$) has the same distribution as $x_0W'_0 \cos(t) + x_0 W'_1 \sin(t)$ (fixed $x_0, W'_0, W'_1$).

 So we expect that there will be similarities between results for sweeping weights and for sweeping input trajectories, which we explore through some synthetic experiments, primarily for hard tanh, in Figures \ref{fig power by layer}, \ref{fig transitions to patterns}.
-We find that the proprtionality of transitions to trajectory length extends to dichotomies, as do results on the expressive power afforded by remaining depth.
+We find that the proportionality of transitions to trajectory length extends to dichotomies, as do results on the expressive power afforded by remaining depth.

 For non-random inputs and non-random functions, this is a well known question upper bounded by the Sauer-Shelah lemma \citep{sauer1972density}.
 We discuss this further in Appendix \ref{sec VC}.
 In the random setting, the statistical duality of weight sweeping and input sweeping suggests a direct proportion to transitions and trajectory length for a fixed input.
-Furthermore, if the $x_i \in S$ are sufficiently uncorrelated (e.g. random) class label transitions should occur independently for each $x_i$ Indeed, we show this in Figure \ref{fig patterns depth and width} (more figures, e.g. dichotomies vs transitions and observations, are included in the Appendix).
+Furthermore, if the $x_i \in S$ are sufficiently uncorrelated (e.g. random) class label transitions should occur independently for each $x_i$ Indeed, we show this in Figure \ref{fig patterns depth and width}.